zovoilis-lab/Flye/README.md

   <img src="docs/graph_example.png" alt="Graph example"/>
 </p>

-An example of a final assembly graph of a bacterial genome is above.
+Above is an example of a final assembly graph of a bacterial genome.
 Each edge is labeled with its id, length and coverage.
-Repetitive edges are shown in color, while unique edges are black.
+Repetitive edges are shown in color, and unique edges are black.
 The clusters of adjacent repeats are shown with the same color.
 Note that each edge is represented in two copies: forward and reverse complement (marked with +/- signs), therefore the entire genome is represented in two copies as well.
 Sometimes (as in this example), forward and reverse-complement